etimmons24/group-7-project-1/README.md

 **CPP Rank Stability**
 According to the CPP Rank, the artist's ranking remains steady after the viral hit, with only a slight decrease observed in May 2024.
 This indicates that while the viral success helped maintain a higher baseline of popularity, the initial peak was not fully sustained.

+### Lisa Loeb:

+**Career Longevity and Adaptation:** Lisa Loeb has continually adapted her music style and explored new genres and platforms, maintaining relevance and engagement in an industry transformed by digital media.
+Her sustained presence and exploration exemplify the importance of adaptability for long-term career success in the music industry.
 ## Future Work

 1. Expanding the study to include more artists and additional metrics.